mflova/mflova-coding-guidelines/python/design_patterns/structural.md

 Useful when you need to execute an operation that needs to be recursively applied to all the other objects in a tree hierarchical structure.
 For example, calculating the price of all the objects belonging to the hierarchy.
-This hierarchi might be a box, composed of different small objects and boxes.
+This hierarchiy might be a box, composed of different small objects and boxes.
 Calculating its price might recursively go to each object adding up all the values.
 You do not have to care about the concrete classes that are below in the tree.